ankamteja/android-llm-server/rag/README.md

 Built for **HTB CPTS** prep.
 The corpus here is a private tree of HTB Academy / CPTS module notes (information gathering, exploitation, password attacks, privilege escalation, post-exploitation).
-Heavy CTF work is intended to move to a laptop RTX 4060 later; this runs the always-on study assistant.
+Heavy CTF work is intended to move to my RTX 4060 later; this runs the always-on study assistant.

 ## How it works